swanss/peptide_design/README.md

 ## Build Instructions

-Before building, adjust the `makefile` variables `MSTDIR` and `STRUCTGENDIR` to point to the paths at which MST and structgen are stored on your system, respectively.
-The default location is in the parent directory of `sandbox`.
+Before building, adjust the `makefile` variable `MSTDIR` to be the path at which MST is stored on your system.
+The default location is in the parent directory of `peptide_design`.

 * `make all` - builds all programs
 * `make test` - builds only programs in the `tests` directory
 * `make bin/[executable name]` - builds the specific executable with its dependencies
 * `make clean` - removes build intermediates and products
+* `make python` - builds the Python library (see below)

 ## Python Library